Malocclusion means having crooked teeth or

 Orthodontic treatment can correct the way teeth

 are called orthodontists.
-They use a variety of treatment tools and techniques to move teeth, and sometimes the jaw, into the
+They use a variety of tools and techniques to move teeth, and sometimes the jaw, into the

-Other causes of crooked teeth include thumb-sucking,
+Other causes of malocclusion include thumb-sucking,

 The most obvious sign is teeth that are crooked

 or stick out.
 But there are many different types of malocclusion.
 For example, some people have buck teeth (called an overjet).
 This means that the upper front teeth are pushed outward.
 Some people have an underbite.
 Their lower front teeth sit farther forward than their upper front teeth.

 A dentist usually checks for malocclusion in children

 during regular dental visits.
 If the jaw or teeth are out of line, the dentist